llvnr/esonnette/README.md

   <a href="https://docs.esonnette.com" target="_blank">Documentation (Bientôt)</a>
 </p>

-## A propos ESonnette
+## About ESonnette

-ESonnette a pour objectif de remplacer votre sonnette physique par une sonnette virtuelle et connectée.
-De nombreux concurrent existe sur le marché, c'est pour cela que nous avons décider de vous offrir une solution open source totalement gratuite et respectueux de votre vie privée en vous offrant la possibilité d'héberger la solution vous même.
-Nous vous offrons également un maximum de fonctionnalité comme :
+The goal of Esonnette is to replace your physical doorbell with a virtual and connected doorbell.
+Many competitors exist in the market, which is why we have decided to offer you a completely free and GDPR-friendly open-source solution, allowing you to host the solution yourself.
+We also provide you with a wide range of features, such as:

-- Technologie basé sur les QRCode.
+- Technology based on QR codes.
-- Système de gestion de propriété (Maison ou Appartement).
+- Property management system (House or Apartment).
-- Création et gestion d'alerte.
+- Creation and management of alerts.
-- Notification par Email / Discord / Slack / SMS.
+- Notification via Email / Discord / Slack / SMS.
-- Personnalisation de Sticker.
+- Customization of stickers.
-- Gestion de l'impression du Sticker.
+- Sticker printing management.

-L'objectif est de vous offrir une solution complète et simple d'utilisation.
+The goal is to provide you with a comprehensive and user-friendly solution.

-## 🚀 Commencer dès maintenant
+## 🚀 Getting Started

-BIENTÔT DISPONIBLE !
+COMING SOON !

 ## 📺 Video

 [Trailer ESONNETTE](https://youtu.be/Ha8ryB6C31c).

-## ❤️ Contribution
+## ❤️ Contributing

-Si vous avez des idées pour contribué autour de l'application ESonnette, n'hésitez surtout pas.
+If you have ideas to contribute to the Esonnette application, please do not hesitate.

-**ESonnette a besoin de main habile pour vivre**, plus nous sommes nombreux, plus le produit deviendra performant, stable et fiable.
+**Esonnette needs skilled hands to thrive**, the more of us there are, the more the product will become performant, stable, and reliable.

-## 🔔 Restez à l'écoute
+## 🔔 Stay Tuned

 - [GitHub issues](https://github.com/Equativa/esonnette/issues)
 - [#esonnette](<https://twitter.com/hashtag/esonnette?src=hashtag_click>)

-## 👨 Auteur
+## 👨 Author

 **Ludovic LEVENEUR** ([@llvnr](https://twitter.com/llvnr))

 ## 📄 License

-L'application ESonnette est open-source sous licence [MIT license](https://opensource.org/licenses/MIT).
+The ESonnette application is open-source under a license.
+[MIT license](https://opensource.org/licenses/MIT).